SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 You create a field of silvery light that surrounds a creature of your choice within range.
 The field sheds dim light out to 5 feet.
 While surrounded by the field, a creature gains the following benefits:
 • The creature has half cover.
 • The creature has resistance to acid, cold, fire, lightning, and poison damage.
-• If the creature is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, the creature instead takes no damage if it succeeds on the saving throw.
+• If the creature is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, the creature instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.

 # 85. - Flash Freeze (V,S) level 6 Evocation